xtuml/bridgepoint/doc-bridgepoint/notes/9557_ui_cleanup/9557_ui_cleanup_dnt.md

 5.2  The requirements will be addressed with several distinct changes:
   * Programmatic and declarative updates
   * Reorganization of underlying BridgePoint code
-  * Adding a user-controlled configuration file
+  * Utilizing an user-controlled configuration file

 5.3  The Papyrus for Information Modeling (PIM) version of Papyrus was specifically created to simplify the Papyrus UI and make it